 Descartes' Rule of Signs can be useful for helping you figure out (if you don't have a graphing calculator that can show you) where to look for the zeroes of a polynomial.
-For instance, if the Rational Roots Test gives you a long list of potential zeroes, and you've found one negative zero, and the Rule of Signs says that there is at most one negative root, then you know that you should start looking at positive roots, because there are no more negative roots, rational or otherwise.
+For instance, suppose the Rational Roots Test gives you a long list of potential zeroes, you've found one negative zero, and the Rule of Signs says that there is at most one negative root.
+Then you know that you've found every possible negative root (rational or otherwise), so you should now start looking at potential positive roots.

 By the way, in case you're wondering why Descartes' Rule of Signs works, don't.
 The proof is long and involved; you can study it after you've taken calculus and proof theory and some other, more advanced, classes.
 I found an interesting paper online (in Adobe Acrobat format) that contains proofs of many aspects of finding polynomial zeroes, and the section on the Rule of Signs goes on for seven pages.